gsaukov/cln-task-manager/README.md

 Application allows users CRUD operations over projectGenerationTasks.
 Another feature is to let users execute these tasks, that would generate a new file from source file taken from the classpath resource.
 Newly generated file should be returned to the user and persisted in the local tempfolder.
 Path to newly generated file must be populated in task's field `storageLocation`.
 Finally, application was brought to maintainable, homogenous, working state, keeping in mind existing bussiness logic and API limitations.
+Worse to mention that projectGenerationTasks lacks database(optimistic locking) or aplication based concurency(locks, CAS) management, alowwing user overwrite results during uncontrolled parallel executions.

+### Task 2.
+Was implemented inline with given business requirmenets.
+Assuming that counterTsk **cannot be**:
+* Executed more than once .
+* Executed simulateneously.

 ## Back end components:
 * Gradle - Automates build.